fleetdm/fleet/handbook/business-operations/README.md

 In addition to [full team members](#hiring-a-new-team-member), from time to time Fleet hires consultants who may work for only a handful of hours on short projects.

+A consultant is someone who we expect to either:
+- complete their relationship with the company in less than 6 weeks
+- or have a longer-term relationship with the company, but never work more than 10 hours per week.

+> Consultants do NOT receive company-issued laptops, do NOT receive Yubikeys, and do NOT go through training using the contributor onboarding issue.

-#### What is a consultant?
+#### Who ISN'T a consultant?

-Any consultant who plans to work more than 10 hours per week for longer than 6 weeks should instead be hired as a [full team member](#hiring-a-new-team-member).
-That means they:
+If a consultant plans to work _more_ than 10 hours per week, or for _longer_ than 6 weeks, they should instead be hired as a [full team member](#hiring-a-new-team-member).

+Full team members:
 - are hired using Fleet's "Hiring" issue template, including receiving a company-issued laptop and Yubikeys
 - complete the entire, unabridged onboarding process in Fleet's "Onboarding" issue template
 - must be offboarded